ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 ansible-playbook -i inventory/dev playbook/site.yml
 ```

-### Step 4: Create a configuration file `common-del.yml` that will be used to remove the wireshark package and import the configuration to the playbook configuration file
+### Step 4: Create a playbook configuration file `common-del.yml` that will be used to remove the wireshark package and import the configuration file to the playbook

 * Create a `common-del.yml` file in the `static-assignments` directory.